yangzhongke/Zack.DotNetTrimmer/README.md

 However, this requires a more thorough test of all the running paths of the program, or it may cause the program to crash when it runs on something that is not being tested.

+Note: If the full path contains special characters such as Spaces, please enclose them in double quotation marks, for example: --file "d:/a  b/1.exe"

 Q4)Can a program run multiple times before it's trimmed?

 Answer:

 By default, this program will trim the program as soon as the clipped program exits.
 On more complex projects, however, you may need to run the program multiple times in different environments to cover the entire path of the code before trimming it.

 The program supports two modes: Record and Apply.
 In Record mode, the program will record the running information of the program to a JSON file.
 If the JSON file already exists, the program will append the information to the JSON file.

 After we run the program to be trimmed in Record mode for many times, we run the program with the Apply model again and specify the JSON file recorded previously.
 The program will trim the program according to the recorded JSON file.

 Record mode uses --record parameter to enable, and need to take the JSON file path as the parameter value, for example: